eclipse/xacc/xacc/README.md

 The IRProvider describes an factory-like interface for the generation of Instructions and CompositeInstructions.

 The Observable describes an interface describing sub-types that can 'observe' CompositeInstructions.
-This is useful for variational quantum algorithms whereby quantum circuit measurements are dicatated by a problem-specific operator or observable.
+This is useful for variational quantum algorithms whereby quantum circuit measurements are dictated by a problem-specific operator or observable.
 This concept comes from the QCOR specification, and is here in XACC because it spans a number of projects.
 The ObservableTransform describes a mechanism for the general transformation of Observables.